Chapter 2 Medieval Japan

 In the first half of the 14th century, the Muromachi shogunate was established in Kyoto, a second samurai government that lasted for about 230 years.
 The problem was the infighting of the shogun lineage.
 In the middle of the Muromachi period, the families of the shogunate and the powerful feudal lords all suffered missteps due to hereditary succession, resulting in a nationwide civil war.
 It was the beginning of the fall of the Muromachi Shogunate and the beginning of the Warring States period, which lasted for about 100years.

-The Muromachi shogunate was weakened, and there was practically no “medieval king” to secure the territory.
 Therefore, more than 50 feudal lords fought for life and death to defend their own territories, seize neighboring territories, or unify Japan.
-It was a bloody period marked by surprise attacks, assassinations, betrayals, political marriages, and alliances.
+It was a bloody period marked by surprise attacks, assassinations, betrayals,ninja, political marriages, and alliances.
 In the midst of the war, all existing powers collapsed, such as the ancient dynasty, the Muromachi shogunate, and the feudal lords that had been so powerful up to that point all fell.
 Those who appeared in their place were new feudal lords called sengoku daimyo, who eventually unified Japan and established medieval Japan.
 (Missionary Francis Xavier visited this war-torn land of Japan.)

-Until then, some merchants and craftsmen had been under the control of the ancient dynasty and temples, having been granted special privileges, and they continued to carry out their lucrative activities in their own way.
+Until then, leading merchants and craftsmen had been under the control of the ancient dynasty and temples, having been granted special privileges, and they continued to carry out their lucrative activities in their own way.
 Therefore, they paid taxes to the ancient dynasty and temples.

-However, with the introduction of free markets and open guilds,almost all merchants and craftsmen moved their activities to the states of feudal lord and started doing business freely.
+However, with the introduction of free markets ,almost all merchants and craftsmen moved their activities to the states of feudal lord and started doing business freely.
 And, of course, they no longer paid taxes to the ancient dynasty and temples.
 It was a break from the rule of the ancient dynasty and temples, as the ancient dynasty could not stop the migration of such merchants and craftsmen.

 Thus, the ancient dynasty lost its military power, was stripped of its manors, lost taxes from the peasants, and lost taxes from the merchants and craftsmen due to their estrangement.
 The ancient dynasty had been boxed in from all sides.
 It was game over.

 On the other hand, the samurai ruled fully over the nobility, temples, peasants, merchants and craftsmen, as the ruler of Japan had clearly been replaced.
 This marked the end of ancient rule.
 The ancient king lost the powers of military, financial, and local rule.
 Literally, the king was left stripped of everything.
-The ancient king could no longer say that he was the ruler of the nation.
+The ancient king could no longer say that he was the ruler of the nation.It was the end of the period of two capitals.

 Toyotomi Hideyoshi (1537-1598) was the warlord who controlled the Sengoku period.
 He won battles against feudal lords across the state, unified Japan, became the new medieval king, and established the Toyotomi government.
 The capital was Osaka.
 It was the beginning of the Momoyama period (1585-1603).
 This was a short, but important period, for medieval Japan.

 In this way, the ancient ruling body (ancient king, centralized system, tyranny) completely disappeared, and ancient Japan collapsed.
 This was about 1,000 years after the Asuka period.
 Hence, that which disappeared during the Sengoku period was ancient.
 And the medieval era , which began with Yoritomo, passed through the period of two capitals, blossomed with Hideyoshi, and reached its zenith in the Tokugawa period.
-This is an overview of 700 years of medieval Japanese history.
+This was an overview of 700 years of medieval Japanese history.

 Now, the symbolization of the ancient king is a wonder of the world that occurred only in Japan.
 This is because in world history, ancient kings were either murdered or self-ruining.
 The ancient king of the west Frankish kingdom self-destructed.
 This took place in the 10th century.
 And the ancient king of England was murdered in the 11th century in the Norman invasion of England.
 That is a famous historical event called the Norman Conquest.
 Then the Normans established the Norman dynasty in England.